Jakub-Espandr/UAV-AreaCalc/README.md

 **UAV AreaCalc** is a lightweight cross-platform desktop application for calculating the area of non-transparent regions in UAV-acquired GeoTIFFs (with alpha channel) and comparing them to user-defined regions of interest (ROIs) in Shapefiles.

-It is designed for fast validation and visualization of aerial image coverage and analysis zones directly from high-resolution raster data.
+It is designed for fast validation and visualization of aerial image coverage and analysis zones directly from high-resolution raster data, with **worldwide geographic support** that automatically adapts to any region's coordinate system.

 ---